Discover the career path of Marcus Morris Sr., from the first major opportunity to industry-changing achievements.

 In 2008, Marcus Morris was considered a four-star recruit by Rivals.com, listed as the No. 10 power forward and the No. 29 player in the nation.

 On March 30, 2011, Marcus Morris was named to the ten-member John R. Wooden Award Men's All American team.
-He and his brother subsequently signed with a sports agent and announced their intention to enter the 2011 NBA draft.
+He and his brother also signed with a sports agent and announced their intention to enter the 2011 NBA draft.

 On February 21, 2013, Marcus Morris was traded to the Phoenix Suns, reuniting him with his brother Markieff.

-On March 1, 2013, Marcus Morris scored 16 points in a 92-87 victory over the Atlanta Hawks
+On March 1, 2013, Marcus Morris scored 16 points to help the Suns defeat the Atlanta Hawks 92–87.

 On September 29, 2014, Marcus Morris signed a multi-year contract extension with the Phoenix Suns.

-On October 29, 2014, Marcus Morris recorded 21 points in the Phoenix Suns' 119-99 win over the Los Angeles Lakers.
+On October 29, 2014, Marcus Morris recorded 21 points in the Phoenix Suns' 119–99 win over the Los Angeles Lakers in their season opener.

-On October 27, 2015, Marcus Morris debuted for the Detroit Pistons, recording 18 points and 10 rebounds in a victory against the Atlanta Hawks.
+On October 27, 2015, Marcus Morris debuted for the Detroit Pistons, recording 18 points and 10 rebounds in a 106–94 victory against the Atlanta Hawks.

-On April 1, 2016, Marcus Morris scored a season-high 31 points in a loss to the Dallas Mavericks.
+On April 1, 2016, Marcus Morris scored a season-high 31 points in a 98–89 loss to the Dallas Mavericks.

 On February 3, 2017, Marcus Morris scored a career-high 36 points in a 116–108 victory over the Minnesota Timberwolves.